usu-cidi/qa-update/README.md

 CONSUMER_SECRET=[Your Ally consumer secret] TERM_CODE=[Semester/term code]
-COURSE_REPORT_FILENAME=[The name of the course report file] EXISTING_BOARD_FILENAME=[The name of the existing monday board file - if updating an existing board]
+COURSE_REPORT_FILENAME=[The name of the course report file] MONDAY_API_KEY=[Your API key for monday.com] BOARD_ID=[Your monday.com board id]
 ```

-* `[Your Ally institutional ID]` should be replaced with your unique Ally institutional ID
+* [Your Ally institutional ID] should be replaced with your unique Ally institutional ID
-* `[Your Ally consumer key]` should be replaced with your Ally consumer key
+* [Your Ally consumer key] should be replaced with your Ally consumer key
-* `[Your Ally consumer secret]` should be replaced with your Ally consumer secret
+* [Your Ally consumer secret] should be replaced with your Ally consumer secret
-* `[Semester/term code]` should be replaced with the code for the term/semester you would like to pull data on (usually a three-digit number)
+* [Semester/term code] should be replaced with the code for the term/semester you would like to pull data on (usually a three-digit number)
-* `[The name of the course report file]` should be replaced with the name of the course report file (Meghan's data), INCLUDING EXTENSION
+* [The name of the course report file] should be replaced with the name of the course report file (Meghan's data), INCLUDING EXTENSION
+* [Your API key for monday.com] should be replaced with your API key for monday.com (See https://developer.monday.com/api-reference/docs/authentication)
-* If updating an existing board, `[The name of the existing board file]` should be replaced with the name of the existing monday board file (that you downloaded from monday.com), INCLUDING EXTENSION
+* [The id for the monday board you're updating] should be replaced with the board id for the monday.com board you're updating (See https://support.monday.com/hc/en-us/articles/360000225709-Board-item-column-and-automation-or-integration-ID-s)

 Once you have correctly filled in the text, press `CTRL + X` on your keyboard, followed by the `y` key, and then the `enter` key.